AntonioNRodrigues/Articles-Comments/README.md

 # Articles-Comments
-Simple project with JPA (Hibernate), JSF(Primefaces). it's a app to resgister article (name and content).
+Simple project with JPA (Hibernate), JSF(Primefaces).
-It's possible to aplicate teh CRUD operations on each article.
+It's a app to resgister article (name and content) and it's possible to aplicate the CRUD operations on each article.